ninsau/react-pagination-component/README.md

 ## How to use

 ### Install

 ```
 1. npm i pagination-for-reactjs-component --save
 ```

 ### 2. Import pagination component inside react

 - With bootstrap design

 ```
-import PaginationComponent from 'pagination-for-reactjs-component'
+import Pagination from 'pagination-for-reactjs-component'
 ```

 - With material ui

 ```
 import MuiPagination from 'pagination-for-reactjs-component/mui'
 ```

 ### 3. Call the pagination function and pass parameters

 Inside your render or return

 - for bootstrap

 ```
         <PaginationComponent
           pageCount={pageCount}